Option 1 – Full Ceremony/Programme not on Shabbat

 There is also the option of printing out the entire D’var Torah and giving them out prior to the delivery.

-For more information on any of the above please contact the Rabbi or the wardens through the Shul office.
+For more information on any of the above please contact the wardens through the Shul office.